top of page

 Evidence to Prove a Genuine Relationship for Long-Distance Couples

-For long-distance couples applying for the Offshore Partner Visa (subclass 309), demonstrating a genuine and committed relationship is crucial.
+If you are in a long-distance relationship, you will need to provide strong evidence to show that your relationship is genuine and ongoing despite not living together.
 The Department of Home Affairs will look for evidence that the couple’s relationship is ongoing despite the physical distance.
 Here are some examples of evidence that can be submitted:

 1. A Written Relationship History